Homology manifolds and euclidean bundles

-\begin{Notation} We will need the following facts surrounding the visible symmetric signatures and (periodic) total surgery obstructions of oriented Poincar\'e complexes.
-In this part, $X$ will usually refer to a general space, whereas $P$ refers to an oriented Poincar\'e complex. \begin{enumerate} \item For a space $X$, we write $\L^\vr(X) = \L( (\D(\Z)_{/X})^\mathrm{f},\QF^\vr_\eps)$ for its \emph{visible quadratic} (the case $\r=\q$) and \emph{visible symmetric} (the case $\r=\s$) L-theory of Weiss and Ranicki, see \cite[Section 9]{Ranicki} where the visible symmetric L-groups are denoted $VL^*(\Z,X)$ in case $X$ is represented by a finite simplicial complex and \cite[Variant 4.4.15]{CDHI} for a general treatment.
-Here $(\D(\Z)_{/X})^\mathrm{f}$ denotes the full subcategory of the compact objects $(\D(\Z)_{/X})^\omega$ of $\D(\Z)_{/X}$ on finite objects, i.e.\ those whose $K$-theory class lies in the image of $\K_0(\Z) \to \K_0(\Z\pi_1(X)) \cong \K_0((\D(\Z)_{/X})^\omega)$ and $\epsilon$ denotes the trivial rank $0$ spherical fibration over $X$ to align with notation from \cite{CDHI,CDHII}.
-The visible L-spectra are functorial in $X$; for a map $f\colon X \to Y$ we write $f_!\colon \L^\vr(X) \to \L^\vr(Y)$ for the induced map.
-We also have $\QF^{\mathrm{vq}}_\eps = \QF^\q_\eps$, so that visible quadratic L-theory is simply quadratic L-theory.
-Moreover, the algebraic $\pi$-$\pi$-theorem says that for $X$ connected, the map $X \to B\pi_1(X)$ induces an isomorphism in visible quadratic L-theory, see \cite[Section 10]{Ranicki} and \cite[Corollary 1.2.33]{CDHIII}.
+Essentially by definition, we have $\QF^{\mathrm{vq}}_\eps = \QF^\q_\eps$, so that visible quadratic L-theory is simply quadratic L-theory.
+Moreover, the algebraic $\pi$-$\pi$-theorem says that for $X$ pointed connected, the map $X \to B\pi_1(X)$ induces an isomorphism in visible quadratic L-theory, see \cite[Section 10]{Ranicki} and \cite[Corollary 1.2.33]{CDHIII}.
 The cofibre of the map $\L^\vq(X) \to \L^\vs(X)$ is denoted $\L^\vn(X)$ and called the \emph{visible normal} L-theory of $X$.